-By Dr. David Woo - May 8, 2023
+By Dr. David Woo - May 16, 2023

-If you’re researching TMS, you may occasionally see discussions online where people write about how TMS made them worse, or report that “TMS ruined my life.”
-TMS has a high success rate in treating people with depression who do not find relief with antidepressants with little to no side effects, but it’s true that TMS will not work for everyone and that some people may have a negative experience with it.
+If you’re researching TMS, you may occasionally see discussions online where people write about how TMS made them worse or report that “TMS ruined my life.”
+TMS has a high success rate in treating people with depression who do not find relief with antidepressants with few to no side effects, but it’s true that TMS will not work for everyone and that some people may have a negative experience with it.

-Some People Experience a “Dip” During TMS Treatment
+Some People Experience A “Dip” During TMS Treatment

 Most patients go through TMS treatment with little to no side effects.
 However, there are some patients who experience a TMS “dip” about halfway through treatment.
 During a dip, a patient may experience a temporary worsening of depression or anxiety symptoms.
 In our clinic, roughly 20% of our patients experience a temporary dip around week two or three of treatment.